kerwin612/teleport/rfd/0126-backend-migrations.md

 ### Changing the meaning of a field

-Altering or extending the capabilities of a field will result in backward compatible behavior.
+Altering or extending the capabilities of a field will result in backward incompatible behavior.
 Imagine the following
 resource:

 ```protobuf